A website is only useful if it provides the information YOU are looking for.

 At some point it can get to be just too much.

-At this time (May, 2016) I do not maintain on the website a list of organizations that take fabric donations.
+At this time (December, 2020) I do not maintain a list of organizations on the website that take fabric donations.

 Sometimes a guild member is teaching local kids to quilt and needs supplies, too.